RandyPatterson/AOAI_Student/Challenge-02.md

 ## Success Criteria

 1. Verify that you deployed a Standard GPT-4o
-1. Updated *appsettings.json* file with the correct values for Azure OpenAI GPT-4o model.
+1. Updated *appsettings.json* file with the correct values for Azure OpenAI GPT-4o model
 1. The application runs and responds to users questions
 1. The chat history is working as expected